-The Network of European LGBTI Families Associations (NELFA) was created informally on 1 May 2009 to bring together the associations of European lesbian, gay, bisexual, transgender and intersex parents and their children under one European umbrella organization to represent the interests of LGBTI / Rainbow Families.
+The Network of European LGBTIQ* Families Associations (NELFA) was created informally on 1 May 2009 to bring together the associations of European lesbian, gay, bisexual, transgender and intersex parents and their children under one European umbrella organisation to represent the interests of LGBTIQ* (Rainbow) Families.
 NELFA was incorporated under Belgian law as an international non-profit association (AISBL) on 12 March, 2012.
 Official NELFA headquarters are located in the Rainbow House in Brussels.

 Currently, the Board of NELFA is composed of the following members:

 Dominique has been involved in LGBT issues for the last 25 years, and more actively so as co-chairman of the LGBT Center in Paris (1999/2002), and since 2010 as co-chairman of APGL.
 APGL is the French leading LGBT families NGO and a founding member of NELFA.

 Dominique is the father of one boy (born in 2011, through surrogacy in Russia).

 APGL has had quite a busy time in France over the last years, leading to the adoption of marriage equality legislation in 2013.
 APGL feels it is time to contribute and share that experience with NELFA by being involved at Board level.

 Giuseppina is an Italian-French citizen.
 She has been teaching French language at Salerno University in Southern Italy from 1990.
 She has been married to Raphaelle since 2013 and their wedding took place in France.
 They have had two children : Lisa Marie (14) and Andrea Giuseppe (5).